materialsproject/crystaltoolkit/README.md

 * [Jason Munro](https://github.com/munrojm) for band structure component
 * [Stephen Weitzner](https://github.com/sweitzner) for POV-Ray integration

-New contributors are welcome, please see our [Code of Conduct.](code-of-conduct.md)
+New contributors are welcome, please see our [Code of Conduct.](code-of-conduct.md) If you are a new contributor please modify this README in your Pull Request to add your name to the list.

 ## Future of This Repository